-As the year drew to a close, the authorities once again decided health concerns were paramount, and clamped down on outdoor activities.
+As the year drew to a close and the presidential elections were in the offing, the authorities once again clamped down on outdoor activities.

 In Maryland and the District of Columbia, science dictated that it was safe to hike outdoors with a group of up to 25 people, but indoor dining at all restaurants by even a single person was too risky.
 Meanwhile, in Virginia, the same science dictated that it was too risky to hike outdoors with more than 10 people, but any number of people eating indoors at a restaurant was just fine.